monsoons-blog/blog/theotherkhanblog/content/notes/When_The_Mirror_Melts.md

 meanings and flexible syntax, lends itself to this kind of mystical recursion.
 Ghazals don’t argue;
 they shimmer.

-During my college years studying computer science, I had to take a foreign language to graduate.
-I chose Urdu mostly out of convenience since my parents speak it, never expecting to stumble into a new world and fall in love with its poetry.

 The ghazal does not deliver meaning plainly.
 It traffics in paradox, multiplicity, and feeling.
 It doesn’t explain; it entangles.
 Its lines move like riddles whispered across centuries, riddles that ask not to be solved, but felt.
 Formally, the ghazal is a type of poem composed of discrete, self-contained couplets called *shers*.
-Though the couplets share a topic and each *sher* is made of two lines, known as *misrahs* , common meter and end-rhyme scheme, they are not expected to continue one another.
+Though the couplets share a refrain and a common meter and end-rhyme scheme, they are not expected to continue one another.
 Instead, they orbit the same philosophical constellation — each one complete, yet illuminated differently by the presence of other couplets.
 To enter a ghazal is to accept disorientation.
 You are not being led down a path; you are stepping into a mirrored chamber, each reflection offering a different glimpse of desire, loss, divinity, or doubt.

 These poems live in a shared symbolic universe.
 A rose is never just a flower.
 A garden is never